kittsville/christmas-cat/Readme.md

 2. Package with `zip handler.zip ./main`
 3. Go to Business Cat's Lambda config
 4. Upload zip under _Function code_ header

+## Customise

+Want work-specific terms to appear in standup messages?
+You can customise the subjects (e.g. client's, our, etc.) or objects (e.g. exports, workflow, roadmap, etc.) referred to by Business Cat using the `EXTRA_SUBJECTS` and `EXTRA_OBJECTS` environment variables.
+Both take a comma separated list like so:
+`EXTRA_OBJECTS=agenda,churn,intern`